Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 \subsection{Identifying Comments Related to CU}

-The comments corresponding to each notebook in the DistilKaggle dataset~\cite{quaranta2021kgtorrent} are available using Kaggle metadata\footnote{https://www.kaggle.com/datasets/kaggle/meta-kaggle}.
+Numerous studies have leveraged user opinions for various software engineering activities.
+Lin et al.~\cite{lin2022opinion}, in their systematic review of opinion mining for software development, identified over 70 papers from leading research databases, like~\cite{panichella2015can,fu2013people,chen2014ar,kurtanovic2017mining}, that used user feedback to enhance software quality processes.
+These processes include evaluating software quality through crowd-sourced opinions, understanding general user satisfaction, assessing satisfaction with specific product features, identifying issues and feature requests from developer discussions and issue reports, and extracting actionable insights from user feedback.

+In our study, we utilize user comments to detect CU in Jupyter notebooks.
+While user feedback may not always be wholly sufficient or perfectly consistent, it significantly complements expert analysis by providing a more comprehensive perspective on software understandability and user experience.
+To achieve this, we used comments associated with each notebook in the DistilKaggle dataset~\cite{mostafavi2024DistilKaggle}, accessible through Kaggle metadata\footnote{https://www.kaggle.com/datasets/kaggle/meta-kaggle}.
 The large number of comments available in our dataset gave us the opportunity to conduct an exploratory study and analyze these comments with the aim of establishing a metric for Jupyter notebooks' CU.

 During the data cleaning stage, any non-English comments were removed.
-We encountered a decline in performance during the training of our deep learning models, primarily attributed to the presence of lengthy comments within our dataset.
-Consequently, by filtering out comments longer than the 99th percentile of the dataset's length distribution, we significantly reduced our training time while retaining the majority of our data.
+We encountered a decline in performance during the fine-tuning of our deep learning models, primarily attributed to the presence of lengthy comments within our dataset.
+Consequently, by filtering out comments longer than the 99th percentile of the dataset's length distribution, we significantly reduced our fine-tuning time while retaining the majority of our data.
 These comments had between 1,000 and 17,000 characters, which is less than 1\% of the total data records.

 Furthermore, comments posted by the authors of the notebooks themselves were excluded from the analysis.
 Similarly, comments that were shared in response to others' comments were also excluded.
 These types of responses often consist of simple expressions of gratitude or acknowledgments, which do not provide meaningful insights into the understandability of the notebook.